 The Las Virgenes Unified School District (LVUSD) accepts our courses for academic credit toward the Las Virgenes high school diploma.
 Knowledge Counts courses meet the UC "a-g" requirements through the "Principal Certification" process.
 Please see the UC website for more information.
 Students from other districts/schools are responsible for ascertaining if courses will be accepted for credit towards their high school graduation requirements.
 Knowledge Counts Summer School is accredited by the Western Association of Schools and Colleges (WASC).
-Our summer school courses have been approved by the National Collegiate Athletic Association (NCAA) as meeting the requirements for establishing the initial-eligibility certification status for high school student-athletes wishing to compete in college.
+Our core academic summer school courses have been approved by the National Collegiate Athletic Association (NCAA) as meeting the requirements for establishing the initial-eligibility certification status for high school student-athletes wishing to compete in college.
 Please visit the NCAA website and enter Knowledge Counts as the school to review the list of approved courses.
 Our NCAA high school code is 850567.

-We offer courses on an LVUSD campus (this year, at Agoura High School).
+We offer courses on an LVUSD campus (this year, at Calabasas High School).
 Students can choose to take a prerequisite, required course, or elective in order to have more options for next year's academic schedule or they may opt to retake a class in which they received a D or F grade.
 Year-long courses run for two semesters (six weeks).
 For students who are retaking a class, please note that the first semester of Summer School is the curriculum for the fall semester during the regular school year and the second semester of Summer School is the curriculum for the spring semester.

 Students may enroll in a maximum of ten credits (two semesters) in Summer School.
 All classes require a minimum enrollment and placement cannot be guaranteed unless that minimum enrollment is met.